-Goop Just Clapped Back At One Of Its Biggest Critics, But This Doctor Says She Won’t Stop
+This Doctor Says Gwyneth Paltrow’s Goop Promotes Bullshit.
+Goop Just Clapped Back.

-Medical experts have long slammed Goop, Gwyneth Paltrow’s e-commerce wellness empire, for endorsing non-scientific and potentially dangerous products — from sex dust to silver nanoparticles — and pseudoscience personalities.
+Medical experts have long slammed Goop, Gwyneth Paltrow’s e-commerce wellness empire, for endorsing nonscientific and potentially dangerous products — from sex dust to silver nanoparticles — and pseudoscience personalities.

 But on Thursday, Goop for the first time singled out one of its most vocal critics, obstetrician-gynecologist Jen Gunter, who routinely takes the site to task on her Twitter and blog.
 In particular, it defended the vaginal jade eggs that Gunter lambasted earlier this year.